mabiesen/python_led_ui/README.md

-# Directions for Using the Python LED Program
+# Python-based Interface for Raspberry Pi LED Matrix

 **Soure code contributions to this project are welcomed!!!!!**